newrouge/newrouge.github.io/_posts/_2021-01-01-Powervision.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/ports.jpg)
 {: refdef}

-So we connect to it using UART to USB adapter, and fireup minicom.
+So we connect to it using UART to USB adapter, and fire up minicom.

 ```
 ROMBoot
 Welcome to bobcat
 bocat login:
 ```
-Problem is, the shell is password protected, and even after days of bruteforcing (using [this tool](https://github.com/FireFart/UARTBruteForcer/blob/master/uart.py), no password was found).
-Also, U-Boot is set as quiet and there is now way from this shell to interact with the boot sequence.
+Problem is the shell is password protected, and even after days of bruteforcing (using [this tool](https://github.com/FireFart/UARTBruteForcer/blob/master/uart.py), no password was found).
+Also, U-Boot is set as quiet and there is no way from this shell to interact with the boot sequence.
 One track remains unexplored: the **RECOVERY MODE**

 ### Recovery Mode

-Messing around with the RecoveryTool.exe, we found that there is a recovery mode for the device.
+Messing around with the RecoveryTool.exe we find that there is a recovery mode for the device.
 It is activated by pressing the power button while plugin in the USB link.

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/recovery.jpg)
 {: refdef}

 Now what is interesting with this mode is that it switches the communication mode on the USB Link port.
-In fact, in nominal working mode, this port uses a proprietary protocol that restrains many actions, but I will detail this in a dedicated part.
-But in recovery mode, this port exposes a U-Boot shell!
+In fact, in nominal working mode, this port uses a proprietary protocol that restrains many actions (I will detail this in a dedicated part), whereas in recovery mode the port exposes a U-Boot shell!
 ```bash
 U-Boot> printenv
 bootargs=console=ttyS0,115200 ubi.mtd=linux root=31:4 lpj=598016 quiet